Request a Consultation

 1. What is “My Estate”?

 The “nature” of the assets comprising your estate is important to consider.
 This is because different types of assets will transfer on death in different ways.
 Some of your assets may pass by “beneficiary designation.”
 In other words, certain types of accounts enable you to state who will receive the proceeds at your death.
-Typically, these would include assets like: life insurance death benefits; retirement accounts; and annuities.
+Typically, these would include assets such as life insurance death benefits, retirement accounts and annuities.
 You may also hold certain assets jointly with another individual, with “rights of survivorship.”
 In these cases, the jointly held assets would pass to the remaining joint owner of the asset.
 The most common example would be real estate held by spouses as “joint tenants.”
 Finally, many of your assets may be held in your name individually, without beneficiary designations.
 If so, these assets will need to go through a process called “probate” in order to pass to the next generation.

 3. What is a Revocable Living Trust, and is it right for me?